0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 ### **7.4 Revocation for Misalignment or Harm**

-In rare but serious cases, ReFi DAO Global reserves the right to **immediately revoke** a Local Node’s membership, brand license, and network access if the node:
+In rare but serious cases, ReFi DAO Global reserves the right to **immediately revoke** a Local Node's membership, brand license, and network access if the node:

 - Engages in clear **misuse of the ReFi DAO brand** or misrepresentation of the network
 - Violates the [ReFi DAO Community Covenant](https://claim.hatsprotocol.xyz/42220/13.3.1) or acts in a manner that causes harm to individuals, communities, or the ecosystem
 - Commits fraud, misuses funds, or breaches basic ethical standards

 Such action is considered a last resort. **Whenever possible, ReFi DAO Global will first seek resolution through the mechanisms outlined in Section 10: Dispute Resolution**.
-This ensures that concerns are addressed fairly, transparently, and in alignment with the network’s regenerative principles.
+This ensures that concerns are addressed fairly, transparently, and in alignment with the network's regenerative principles.

 > The intention of revocation is not to protect the integrity and well-being of the broader network — while honoring the possibility for learning, repair, and eventual re-engagement where appropriate.
 >